Learn about our San Antonio fertility center. We define excellence in fertility care.

 From your very first encounter with us, you will understand what you should expect in these areas when you partner with us to resolve your female and/or male infertility:

-Dr. Summer James and Dr. Erika Munch are sensitive to the enormous strain that infertility causes and each interaction reflects that concern.
+Dr. Erika Munch and Dr. Susan Hudson are sensitive to the enormous strain that infertility causes and each interaction reflects that concern.
 We provide access to mind-body resources to help patients thrive, even while undergoing the rigors of fertility treatment.

 All modern fertility clinics should offer basic fertility care, including treatment with Clomid or gonadotropins, intrauterine insemination (IUI) and in-vitro fertilization (IVF).
 The better programs offer more – including excellent pregnancy rates and complex reconstructive surgery to treat endometriosis, fibroids, and pelvic adhesions.